 I believe three things really are different in the context of the software industry between agencies.

 Imagine you want to have authentic Italian food.
 Now you have two options – the Italian authentic restaurant and a casual restaurant that just happens to serve Italian cuisine.
-There are apparent differences with what you experience at an authentic food place vs a run of the mill restaurant.
+There are apparent differences between what you experience at an authentic food place vs a run of the mill restaurant.
 There is a difference of authenticity in taste, accuracy of a recipe, quality of ingredients, etc. that make the overall flavour completely different.

 Do not get into the myth of accepting shit code just because it was fast.
 A good developer won’t be writing shit code even in sleep and a bad developer would be writing so even when they had all the time in the world.